Qt-Widgets/widgets-meter-gauge/README.md

-# widgets
+# About

-Just Qt widgets
+Just Qt widgets.